Phase Shift Compression for Control Signaling Reduction in IRS-Aided Wireless Systems: Global Attention and Lightweight Design: Introduction

-On the other hand, the attention mechanism\cite{MHGuo} has developed into an increasingly significant component of computer vision over the last decade.
-In the previous works\cite{Volodymyr,Vaswani,JHu,SWoo,Vosco,DMisra}, various attention mechanisms have been developed.
-The squeeze-and-excitation (SE) networks\cite{JHu} was proven to be one of the most popular methods for processing attention with a convolutional operation.
-SE networks was succeeded by the convolutional block attention module (CBAM)\cite{SWoo}, which emphasized providing robust representative attention by incorporating spatial attention and channel attention.
-The CBAM incorporates dimensionality reduction in computing channel attention which is redundant to capture nonlinear local dependencies between the channels.
-Different from traditional SE block process the 'squeeze' operation by utilizing the global average pooling (GAP) operation, the tiled squeeze-and-excite (TSE) block used the average pooling to run efficiently on common AI accelerators with data flow design\cite{Vosco}.
-In addition, the numerical results showed that channel attention learned with local spatial context performed a comparable performance than learned with global spatial context\cite{Vosco}.
-By using a triplet attention\cite{DMisra} approach, the redundancy was minimized, which accounted for cross-dimension interaction efficiently. triplet attention is comprised of three branches, each of which is responsible for capturing cross-dimensional relations between spatial and channel dimensions.
-The convolutional neural networks (CNN) generate multiple output feature maps by a convolution between the same input feature map and multiple kernels\cite{YLeCun}.
-With the same input feature map as input, it is highly possible that each of the output feature maps, along with the channel dimension, are correlated with each other.
-In other words, the channel dimension information may be related with the spatial dimension information.
-However, previous attention-based studies calculated the attention map along channels and spatial dimensions separately and there has no research effort that has been paid to utilize the joint channel dimension and spatial dimension information.
-To this end, it is interesting to calculate a joint channel and spatial attention map in addition to the conventional attention module which could enhance the model's performance.
+On the other hand, deep learning (DL) has been widely embraced as a promising solution for addressing the challenge of signaling overhead, as evidenced by numerous studies \cite{CsiNet, XYu, JGuo, DSCsiNet, QCai, XSong}.
+In \cite{CsiNet}, an autoencoder-based neural network model was proposed to compress channel state information (CSI) in the encoder at the receiver side and reconstruct it in the decoder at the BS side.
+A novel training strategy was introduced in \cite{JGuo}.
+Non-local blocks from non-local neural networks were employed in \cite{DSCsiNet} to capture the long-range dependencies of features.
+In \cite{QCai}, an attention mechanism was integrated into the model to enhance its performance.
+A self-attention mechanism was adopted in \cite{XSong} to further improve model performance.
+The attention mechanism\cite{MHGuo} has evolved into an increasingly significant component of computer vision over the last decade.
+In existing works\cite{Volodymyr, Vaswani, JHu, SWoo, Vosco, DMisra}, various attention mechanisms have been developed.
+The squeeze-and-excitation (SE) networks\cite{JHu} have proven to be one of the most popular methods for processing attention with a convolutional operation.
+SE networks were succeeded by the convolutional block attention module (CBAM)\cite{SWoo}, which focused on providing robust representative attention by incorporating spatial attention and channel attention.
+CBAM incorporates dimensionality reduction in computing channel attention, which is redundant for capturing nonlinear local dependencies.
+Unlike traditional SE blocks that 'squeeze' features by utilizing global average pooling (GAP) operations, the tiled squeeze-and-excite (TSE) block employs average pooling to run efficiently on common AI accelerators with data flow design\cite{Vosco}.
+Additionally, numerical results showed that channel attention learned with local spatial context performs comparably to that learned with global spatial context\cite{Vosco}.
+By using a triplet attention\cite{DMisra} approach, redundancy was minimized, accounting for cross-dimension interaction efficiently.
+Triplet attention comprises three branches, each responsible for capturing cross-dimensional relations between spatial and channel dimensions.
+Convolutional neural networks (CNN) generate multiple output feature maps through convolutions between the same input feature map and multiple kernels\cite{YLeCun}.
+Given the same input feature map, it is highly likely that each output feature map, along with the channel dimension, is correlated with one another.
+In other words, the channel dimension information may be related to the spatial dimension information.
+However, previous attention-based studies calculated attention maps along channels and spatial dimensions separately, with little attention paid to utilizing joint channel and spatial dimension information.
+To this end, it is interesting to calculate a joint channel and spatial attention map in addition to the conventional attention module, which could enhance the model's performance.